-If you only need a handful of stock photos every now and then, if you never know exactly when you will need to download stock images, or if you want full control over how much you spend and where, buying on demand with credits is the most suitable option.
+If you only need a handful of stock photos every now and then, if you never know exactly when you will need to download stock images, or if you want full control over how much you spend and where buying on demand with credits is the most suitable option.

-The wisest thing to do, if your budget allows it, is to buy a large credit pack, as it gives you a better rate per credit and will let you get more images at lower price.
-Credits are valid for one year after purchase date, so you can stock your account with a large pack and then use them whenever you want within the following year.
+The wisest thing to do, if your budget allows it, is to buy a large credit pack, as it gives you a better rate per credit and will let you get more images at a lower price.
+Credits are valid for one year after the purchase date, so you can stock your account with a large pack and then use them whenever you want within the following year.
 Otherwise, you can buy the pack that better fits your pocket.

-One way or the other, on demand credits are a great way to control your stock photo expenses fully: they are a one-time pay and you are not bound to periodic fees nor any further obligations with the agency, making them also a good choice to test the waters with the company before deciding on a subscription.
+One way or the other, on demand credits are a great way to control your stock photo expenses fully: they are a one-time payment and you are not bound to periodic fees nor any further obligations with the agency, making them also a good choice to test the waters with the company before deciding on a subscription.